-Connemara is situated at the very west of Europe lying to the north of Galway City.
+Connemara is situated in the very west of Europe lying to the north of Galway City.
 This beautiful region’s charm lies in its unspoilt landscape and vast open areas.
-Small rural homes and hand built walls dotted across the greenery will transport you to a time long ago.
+Small rural homes and hand-built walls dotted across the greenery will transport you to a time long ago.

 Connemara is a land of rugged natural beauty, sprawling grasslands with many picturesque lakes rise and fall throughout the region.
 It’s an unspoilt environment that features towering mountain ranges and golden strands of beaches reaching out into the Atlantic Ocean.
 Throughout the year there’s an ever-evolving view as the flowers blossom and new-born lambs prance across the land in the springtime while the autumn months cloth the area in seasonal shades.

 There are many villages and small towns dotted throughout Connemara full of friendly locals who still converse in the native Irish tongue.
 As such there’s plentiful accommodation ranging from hotels to B&BS and self-catering cottages.

 Kylemore Abbey & Victorian Walled Garden: This 19th-century castle was originally built as a romantic gift and to be true its romantic atmosphere has never faded.
 There’s plenty to see and do here including the breathtaking castle, a Neo-Gothic Church, woodland walks, restaurants, pottery studio and a craft shop.

 Connemara National Park: The Park is located on 2900 hectares of Connemara beauty boasting mountains, bogs, grasslands and woodlands.
 There’s audiovisual presentations and exhibitions on site as well as a children’s playground making it perfect for a family day out.